onap/demo/vnfs/DAaaS/00-init/istio/README.md

 3. Install all the Istio Custom Resource Definitions (CRDs) using kubectl apply

-   “helm template install/kubernetes/helm/istio-init --name istio-init --namespace istio-system | kubectl apply -f -”.
+   “helm template istio-init --name istio-init --namespace istio-system | kubectl apply -f -”.

 4. Verify that all 53 Istio CRDs were committed to the Kubernetes api-server using the following command: